IBM-Bluemix-Docs/third-party/tutorial-define-bundle.md

 From the Catalog entry tab, provide certain product details that are displayed on your catalog entry when your Operator bundle is published in the {{site.data.keyword.cloud_notm}} catalog.

 1. From the Catalog entry tab, click **Add logo**, enter the URL to your company or product logo, such as `http://svgur.com/i/TTP.svg`, and click **Save**.
-2. Provide a short description by clicking **Enter description**, entering the following sample text, and clicking **Save**.
+2. Provide a short description by clicking **Enter description**, entering the description, and clicking **Save**.
+For the purposes of this tutorial, you can enter the following text.

-  `Akka Cluster Operator is a developer tool.`
+  `This Operator is a developer tool.`

 3. Set your catalog category by selecting `Developer Tools` and clicking **Save**.
 4. Select **Third party** as the **Provider** type, and click **Save**.